binipringle/crim-outline/index.md

 ## Due process

-**Burden of proof**

-- The preponderance of evidence is that whoever has the burden of proof has to prove how likely or not it is.
+**Burden of proof** The preponderance of evidence is that whoever has the burden of proof has to prove how likely or not it is.

-- In criminal law, the constitution in the due process clause requires that the burden be on the prosecution.
+**Rule:** In criminal law, the constitution in the due process clause requires that the burden be on the prosecution.
 Thus, guilt must be proved beyond a reasonable doubt.
 The burden of proof for proving guilt is much higher than the burden of proof for proving innocence.

 **NYPL S 25.00 Defenses; burden of proof.** (1) When a "defense, " other than an "affirmative defense, " defined by statute is raised at a trial, the people have the burden of disproving such defense beyond a reasonable doubt.
 (2) When a defense declared by statute to be an "affirmative defense" is raised at a trial, the defendant has the burden of establishing such defense by a preponderance of the evidence.